Ecotrust/forestplanner/docs/user_inventory/user_inventory.md

 And finally you'll need to build the FVS binaries according to [the wiki guide](https://github.com/Ecotrust/growth-yield-batch/wiki/Building-FVS-binaries-on-Linux).

 ## Assign Unique condition ids
 First, we must ensure that each plot in the user inventory is assigned a globally unique **condition id** or `condid`.
-They must not conflict with public inventory condids or with any other user's condids including their own.
+They must not conflict with public inventory condids or with any other user's condids.
 Unique condids are crucial to the system and determining them for each plot within a user's inventory is an important first step.
 Remember that condid is an integer and, if it is desired to have *identifiable* ids, it is the responsibility of the site admin to develop and implement a system for managing ids in such a manner.

+As an example of such a system, we may choose to assign a numeric scale such that this user reserves a slot of condids; We might assign condid ranges starting at condid $C+(u*n)$ where:

+* $C$ is a constant starting condid.
+For $condid>C$, all ids are assumed to belong to a user.
+For $condid<C$,  they are reserved for public inventory condids.
+* $u$ is the forest planner user id.
+* $n$ is the maximum number of allowable condids per user.

-For example, let's say our user has 2 forest inventory plots, which they named A1 and A2.
-We need integer values, so we could renamed them to `condid` 1 and 2 - but that may well conflict with existing plots in the database.
-We need *unique* integers so we may choose to assign a numeric scale such that this user reserves a slot of one thousand ids, from 223,000 through 224,000.
-Thus their two plots might be assigned the condids 223001 and 223002.
+For example, our user may have 20 forest inventory plots, which they named $A1$ through $A20$.
+We need integer values, so we could renamed them to condid $1$ through $20$ - but that may well conflict with existing plots in the database.
+We need unique integers so we might assign $C=1000000$, $n=1000$.
+Let's say our user id $u=19$, that would give us a starting id of $1000000 + (19 * 1000) = 1019000$.
+Thus our user's condids could range from $1019001$ to $1019020$.

+It's important to understand that the system suggested above is not the only option; there are tradeoffs and other approaches that may be more suitable.
+Consider this carefully as it must be set globally and enforced through policy and practice, not software.

 After deriving the unique condids, you must continue to use them in both the inventory data and spatial data throughout the process.
-In other words, it's worth taking a few minutes to get it right and do the proper bookkeeping to avoid id collisions.
+The approach suggested in this document is to run the growth and yield modeling with native condids (e.g. 1 through 20) and then alter the growth and yield data *and* the spatial data just before import to conform to the chosen forest planner condid system.

 ## Create linked spatial data